syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/virtual-scroll.md

 Usually, the height of the grid can be calculated by using the total record count * height of the row.
 For example, with a 30px row height, 1 million records will be 30 000 000 pixels.
 If the browser's maximum height is about 22369600(this can vary by browser to browser), then the records above the maximum height of the browser cannot be scrolled.
 It will be hidden.

 Grid have bound with the 1M records.
 Due to the height limitation of the browser, approximately 6L records can be scrolled.
-This is demonstrated in the following gif.
+This is illustrated in the following gif.

 >> gif image